 Coat change in horses

-Basics of coat change
+Basics of shedding

 Adaptability and resilience of our horses

 As a sustainably minded horse owner, I greatly appreciate this natural adaptation process.
-It reminds me of the importance of choosing products and care methods that support this natural process rather than disrupting it.
-For example, using natural supplements like zeolite can help promote skin health during the shedding period without harming the environment.
+It reminds me how important it is to choose products and care methods that support, rather than disrupt, this natural process.
+For example, using natural supplements and additives, such as zeolite, can help promote skin health during shedding without harming the environment.

-Summer fur
+Summer coat

-Factors influencing the coat change
+Factors influencing the shedding of fur

 Lighting conditions